Sanford Robinson Gifford: Childhood and early career

-He was born in Greenfield, New York, the fourth of the eleven children of Quaker ironmaker Elihu Gifford and Eliza Robinson Starbuck.
+Gifford was born in Greenfield, New York, the fourth of the eleven children of Quaker ironmaker Elihu Gifford and Eliza Robinson Starbuck.
 He spent his childhood in Hudson, New York, and entered Brown University in 1842.
 He left college after his sophomore year, and moved to New York City in 1845 to study art.
 He studied drawing, perspective and anatomy under the British watercolorist and drawing-master, John Rubens Smith, and took drawing classes at the National Academy of Design.
 He also studied the human figure in anatomy classes at the Crosby Street Medical College.

 Although trained as a portrait painter, the first work Gifford exhibited at the National Academy was a landscape, in 1847.
 Thereafter, Gifford devoted himself primarily to landscape painting, becoming one of the finest artists of the Hudson River School.
 He was elected an Associate of the National Academy in 1851, and an Academician in 1854.